 Step 4: File Articles of Organization with the Kansas Secretary of State

 To make your LLC official, you’ll need to file articles of organization with the state.
 This is the legal document that officially creates your LLC as a legal entity in Kansas.
-The articles of organization include information about your LLC, such as its address, owners, and registered agent information.
+The articles of organization include information about your LLC, such as its address, owners, and resident agent information.

-To file articles of organization in, go to the website of the secretary of state and fill out the form.
 The fee is $160 and you should receive confirmation in 24 hours or less if you file online.
 If you file by mail, it takes 3 to 5 business days.

 Step 5: Create an Operating Agreement